 But after watching this for a few plays, the shooting percentages started to feel more like a novelty, vs. the real utility of seeing in-game stats dynamically updated over each player’s head.

 Mascot mode was a big “meh” for me.
 Maybe this will get kids more engaged with games, but personally I think the real appeal of CourtVision will be the ability for basketball fans to track stats in Coach mode and better understand the game by seeing field goal percentages in Player mode.

 One feature of the CourtVision app is the ability to switch the audio away from the game commentators to “Sneaker Squeaks” mode.
 Unfortunately, this silences only the broadcasters, not the incessant music and sound effects that plague NBA games (and other professional sports).
 For this basketball purist, at least, the ability to take away that modern “advance” would make the technology truly indispensable.

-In the meantime, CourtVision is an impressive technological accomplishment with useful features for basketball fans, and the potential to become even more valuable as it evolves over time.[Editor’s Note: GeekWire is working with Steve Ballmer and his USAFacts initiative on the Numbers Geek podcast, exploring the data behind some of the most significant issues facing the country, as well as business and sports.]
+In the meantime, CourtVision is an impressive technological accomplishment with useful features for basketball fans, and the potential to become even more valuable as it evolves over time.[Editor’s Note: GeekWire partnered with Steve Ballmer and his USAFacts initiative on the Numbers Geek podcast, exploring the data behind some of the most significant issues facing the country, as well as business and sports.]